Kailash Yatra Fixed Departure Date 2026 Click Here

 Highest Altitude: 1,400M/4,593FT | Kathmandu

-But if you are eligible for a visa on arrival, our team will take you directly to the hotel.
-In the evening, enjoy dinner at the hotel and relax after your journey.
+In the evening, enjoy a welcome dinner at the hotel and meet your fellow pilgrims before the yatra begins.
 An exciting Kathmandu tour awaits you tomorrow.

 Itinerary Details